I am a solo indie game developer and a remote freelance software developer living in Waterloo, Canada. I am currently working on an unannounced title.

-I started programming back in grade six when I stumbled upon a how-to-build-your-own-website book in a public library.
-Back then, all I had was Notepad and IE6 so all I could make were simple HTML websites with fancy dropdown menus.
-I later transitioned to PHP and WordPress in high school and did some freelance work for my teachers.
+I started programming back in sixth grade when I stumbled upon a "how-to-build-your-own-website" book in a public library.
+Back then, all I could make were simple HTML websites with fancy dropdown menus using Notepad and IE6.
+I later learned PHP and WordPress in high school and did some freelance work for my teachers.

 Interesting stuff I've done in school: